avdhootp14/Generative-AI-Assignments/README.md

 # Generative-AI-Assignments
-The repository contains .ipynb files for all seven assignments for Generative AI subject alongwith the lab manual.
+The repository contains .ipynb files for all seven assignments for Generative AI subject.